nlydv/auto-sass/README.md

  - Uses latest [Dart Sass](https://github.com/sass/dart-sass) Node API
  - Lints and fixes compiled CSS with [Stylelint](https://github.com/stylelint/stylelint) using nearest `.stylintrc` config available
  - Runs [Autoprefixer](https://github.com/postcss/autoprefixer) on compiled CSS
- - Deduplicates multiple selector blocks with [postcss-combine-duplicated-selectors](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors) _(yet to test if this causes other issues)_
+ - Deduplicates multiple selector blocks with [postcss-combine-duplicated-selectors](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors)
+     - (_yet to test if this has unintended results, off by default_)
  - Does all the above before actually saving the output to file
  - Makes it easier and quicker to live test a site as you build

+## Usage

-## Install
+### Install

 Search for `auto-sass` and install from Atom's in-app settings UI